Plug-and-play Shape Refinement Framework for Multi-site and Lifespan Brain Skull Stripping: Method

 \subsubsection{Self-supervised Training of Shape AutoEncoder:}

 As for the training process of SAE, it is based on self-supervision, meaning the supervisory signals are generated by the input, and we use the shared source labels as the training images of SAE.
 Each image is processed by two kinds of random spatial transformations ($T_{1}$ and $T_{2}$).
+Specifically, our random spatial transformations contain random scaling, random rotation, and random clipping.
 Assume we have images $Y={\{y_{i}\}}_{i=1}^{\eta}$ where $\eta$ denotes the number of images, thus transformed images are generated via Eq. (\ref{trans_func}).

 To mimic the unreliable segmentation results caused by domain shift, random noises $RN$ are added to $T_{2}$ through placing random false positive and false negative stain to generate $Y^{{T_{2}} \circ {RN}}$ formulated by Eq. (\ref{gen_t2_noise}).
+The random noise is controlled by two variables: the amount and size of the noise.
+The hyperparameters of the random noise are discussed in the supplementary material.

 Let ${SAE}{(y_{i}^{T1}, y_{i}^{{T_{2}} \circ {RN}};\theta)}$ be the Shape AutoEncoder, thus refined outputs $\hat{Y}$ are defined via Eq. (\ref{sta_proc}).

 $\hat{Y}$ and $\theta$ represent the prediction output and the trainable parameters of SAE respectively, and the self-supervised loss function of the SAE is defined by Eq. (\ref{sae_loss}).